chaduhl/Wilcox-Docs/docs/managing_items.md

 Each information field has a name, a description to explain what exactly should go into that field, and an identifier formatted as `wcx:[identifier]`.
 The identifier corresponds to the XML metadata schema developed for the collection.
 Do not worry about this, since it only pertains to the accessibility of the collection to other linked-open data projects.

 Let’s assume we know the exact date for this coin to be 100 BCE.
 To indicate this in the data, type -100 into the date field.
+For Wilcox metadata schema, a negative number indicates BCE while a positive number indicates CE.

+If the exact date is unknown, enter a date range for the object in the correct fields.

+> **Note:**
-If the exact date is unknown, enter a date range for the object.
-For more information on the formatting for individual fields, see the section entitled **Wilcox Collection Ontology**.
+> For more information on the formatting for individual fields, see the section entitled [**Wilcox Collection Ontology**](wcx_ontology.md).

 For some information fields, you must choose another Omeka item as the field input.
 A good example of this is the **Material** field.
 To enter a coin’s material, find the **Material** information field and click the button entitled @icon-cubes **Omeka resource**.